VidhiBhatt01/Telegram_Stock_Bot-Vidhi_Bhatt/README.md

 <img src="https://github.com/VidhiBhatt01/Telegram_Stock_Bot-Vidhi_Bhatt/blob/main/Img1.png"> </a>
 <img src="https://github.com/VidhiBhatt01/Telegram_Stock_Bot-Vidhi_Bhatt/blob/main/Img2.png"> </a>
 <br>
-<i>Note:Inorder for the Bot to run successfully, the server has to be on from my side.
+<i>Note: Inorder for the Bot to run successfully, the server has to be on from my side.
 Hence, it is possible that when you try to use it may not function properly.</i>
 <br><br>
 <h2><b>Things I used to build the Bot:</b></h2>
 <li> Replit